get in touch!

 My standard rate includes one round of edits, although additional rounds can be added* as needed.
 During this stage of the process I use notes from our checkpoint discussion to work through any changes that have been agreed upon between myself and the client.
 Once the edits have been made, I share the updated design work with the client and we discuss how to move forward from this point.

 5. File Completion and Sharing

 The last step in my design process is to transition all necessary files and information over to the client.
 At this point, the client has the rights to use and distribute the designs as part of their own brand identity.
 I retain the right to display all designs as part of my portfolio and evidence of client work.

 6. Optional: Print Orders

 As an optional service, I offer printed materials through my preferred printshop.
-The shop varies depending on the needs of the project, but my most frequently used printer for stationery products is Moo out of Providence.
-I charge per half hour of work for my services in addition to printing and shipping costs as listed on the website.
+The shop varies depending on the needs of the project, but my most frequent go-to digital printer for stationery products is Moo.com.
+I charge per half hour of work for print services (in addition to printing and shipping costs as listed on the website.)

 Payment and Pricing:

 My typical payment schedule is half due at the start of a project, and half upon completion.
 My rates vary based on the scope of a project, but I can usually work within a budget for most client needs.
-Contact me for estimates.
+Contact me (form on the left!) for estimates.

 *Additional rounds of editing can be added to any project at the price of my hourly rate.
 This is rare but available to any who wish to continue making changes after the first (included) round of editing.